Skip to Main Content

-What to Know About Ammonia Refrigeration Hazards & Controls
+What To Know About Ammonia Refrigeration Hazards and Controls

 Globally, there's a strong movement to use greener products and conserve energy.
 These efforts include refrigerated environments such as food processors and cold storage facilities.
 In order to meet these environmental concerns, many companies are swapping out their Freon-based equipment to use ammonia instead.
 Ammonia refrigeration systems have a significant cost advantage over Freon, however, the hazards are significantly higher, too.